-- Work practices in the vicinity of asbestos materials that may disturb or, damage the material, cladding, enclosure, sealant or containment barrier; - Workers using a high-pressure water process to clean an asbestos product or to clean up debris from an asbestos product; - Workers using compressed air to clean an asbestos product or a surface where debris from an asbestos product is present.
+• Work practices in the vicinity of asbestos materials that may disturb or, damage the material, cladding, enclosure, sealant or containment barrier;

+- Workers using a high-pressure water process to clean an asbestos product or to clean up debris from an asbestos product; - Workers using compressed air to clean an asbestos product or a surface where debris from an asbestos product is present.

-13. Removal of Asbestos-Containing Materials
+12. Removal of Asbestos Containing Materials

-13.1.
+12.1.
 Removal Requirements

-A detailed site-specific Asbestos Removal Control Plan is to be developed by the asbestos removalist prior to commencing the ACM removal work and a copy must be given to the person who commissioned the work and be readily accessible on-site to PCBU, workers, their health and safety representatives and any occupants.
-Any ACM removal work shall be performed by a reputable, licensed asbestos materials removalist, in accordance with the NSW Code of Practice How to Safely Remove Asbestos (Safe Work NSW 2019).
+A detailed site specific Asbestos Removal Control Plan is to be developed by the asbestos removalist prior to commencing the ACM removal work and a copy must be given to the person who commissioned the work and be readily accessible on-site to PCBU, workers, their health and safety representatives and any occupants.
+Any ACM removal work shall be performed by a reputable, licensed asbestos materials removalist, in accordance with the Code of Practice: How to safely remove asbestos (2019).
 Where applicable the regulator will be notified in writing five days prior to the commencement of the works.

-13.2.
+12.2.
 Control Measures